 |Height||11 ft 8 in|

-You can fly in Air Group One’s beautifully restored and maintained SNJ-5 “Sassy” in the skies over the most beautiful areas of San Diego and Southern California.
+You can fly in Gulf Coast Wing's beautifully restored and maintained SNJ-5 “Sassy” in the skies over the most beautiful areas of Houston, Texas.
 In addition to being a memorable adventure for you, a memorable ride in “Sassy” makes a great gift of flight for a husband, wife, father, or other loved one in your life.
-Bring a camera and capture memorable photo opportunities of San Diego!
+Bring a camera and capture memorable photo opportunities of Houston, Texas!